Oshintha/AWP-583S/README.md

 <img src="https://github.com/Oshintha/Solid-Air-AWP/assets/155742370/f89ad3d1-78d5-4775-85e2-eb21f2e52548"  width="45%" height="45%">

 <h3>Goals & Objectives of the Project</h3>
 The primary goal of the Solid Air AWP project was to fill the gap in the portfolio by developing seven new sizes of solid air tires.
-These tires were specifically tailored to meet the requirements of OEM customers, predominantly for Haullote and Manitou machines.
+These tires were specifically tailored to meet the requirements of Original Equipment Manufacturer (OEM) customers, predominantly for Haullote and Manitou machines.

 <h3>Activities Undertaken:</h3>
 <p>Throughout the project, I spearheaded various critical tasks, including:</p>